First Time Voters

 • Employee ID

-If you do not have a photo ID, you can use a non-photo identification that includes your name and address, including:
+If you do not have a photo ID, you can use one of the following so long as it includes your name and address:

 • Non-photo ID issued by the Commonwealth